 Hepatitis B Titer

-The Hepatitis B Titer is a blood test that checks the hepatitis B surface antibody level to determine immunity status.
+The hepatitis B titer checks the hepatitis B surface antibody blood level to determine hep B immunity.

 Hepatitis B Blood Titer FAQ